 |13 HALOED STARS IN A MEDALLION CONFIGURATION, ON AN EXCEPTIONALLY RARE ANTIQUE AMERICAN FLAG MADE FOR THE 1876 CENTENNIAL OF AMERICAN INDEPENDENCE

 The design exhibits several unusual and desirable characteristics.
 One of these is its large scale.
-At just under 12 x 16 inches, most of its counterparts with 13 stars are but a quarter of this size.
-Even more notable are the stars, themselves, which appear in what has been termed a "haloed" design, with a thin white line that follows their perimeter.
+At approximately 11 x 15”, most of its counterparts are but a quarter of this size.
+Even more notable are the stars, themselves, which appear in what is called a "haloed" design, with a thin white line that follows their perimeter.
 The fabric is also unusual.
 While known to have been employed in a few other varieties of printed flags, this is the only 13 star variant of any period known to have been produced in this wool & cotton blend.

 This style of 13 star flag is known to have been printed alongside another variety of parade flag, in the same size, with 37 stars.
 I discovered this fact when I encountered 3 of each on the original bolt, uncut, positioned side-by-side.
 In the 37 star variety, about equally rare among surviving examples, the stars are arranged in an exceptionally rare diamond pattern.
 While the 37 star flag was still official in 1876, it was well known that at least one more state would be joining the Union that year.
 This caused most flag-makers to cease production in favor of 38 and 39 star flags.
 For this reason, 37 star flags were seldom produced for our nation's centennial, where 38 and 39 star counts were preferred, along with 13 star examples to commemorate the original 13 colonies.
 It is interesting to see 37 star examples that can be so obviously dated to that year specifically.